Our Medical Qigong Level 1 Course Class Started

 Nervous and mental conditions: Sleeping disorder, anxiety, migraine, MS, epilepsy, post-stroke pain, Parkinson's disease …

-After students practiced level 1 for a couple fo months, there will be level 2 taught as part of the course plan.
-Level 2 will be stimulateing the meridians and acupoints of the lower half of body, and benefitial to different types of health conditons from Level 1, as well as ensuring the longer effect from Level 1, from symptom relases to reduce of recurrance, because the lower organs are often the root cause of many diseases.
+After students practiced level 1 for a couple of months, there will be level 2 taught as part of the course plan.
+Level 2 will be stimulating the meridians and acupoints of the lower half of body as well, and beneficial to different types of health conditions from Level 1, as well as strengthening effect from Level 1, from symptom release to reducing of recurrence, because the lower organs are the foundation of the body.

 If you are interested in joining Erica's next class please send us an email.
 We should have regular new classes opening all the time.
 For course information please see below.